jtvandijk/TechnicalTuesdays/README.md

 If you have any questions please email [j.t.vandijk@ucl.ac.uk](mailto:j.t.vandijk@ucl.ac.uk)

-> Note: The schedule is provisional and could be subject to changes)
+> Note: The schedule is provisional and could be subject to changes.
 > No registration is required, just come join!

 ---